Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Methodology

 The IllustrisTNG model has been shown to produce clusters that compare well with observations \citep{springel2018,pillepich2018b}.
-We note, in particular, that density and pressure profiles compare favorably \citep{pakmor2023}.
-This is important for this study, as it is these properties specifically that we will be probing in order to create higher-resolution shock-tube simulations.
+We note, in particular, that density and pressure profiles compare favourably \citep{pakmor2023}.
+This is important for this study, as it is these properties specifically that we probed in order to create higher resolution shock tube simulations.